cliffordwilliam/secret-emotion/README.md

 2. use autoload for const that multiple domain wanna use
 3. use export as like a GUI like init param in OOP

+1. Recoverable/user-fixable errors, do not go to global error handler, let user fix it here
+2. If theres nothing the user can do in game to fix it, just show the global error boundary page

 ---

 ## 📁 Project Structure